 Temperature of Your Hot Water

 The temperature of your water heater should hover around 49 degrees Celsius or 140 degrees Fahrenheit to prevent scalding of the skin.
-This temperature also ensures the water is hot enough to discourage bacteria growt, but not hot enough to damage your tank.
+This temperature also ensures the water is hot enough to discourage bacteria growth, but not hot enough to damage your tank.
 If you desire a hotter temperature, you may install a mixing valve.
 A mixing valve will allow you to adjust the temperature of your hot water.

 Check & Control Water Pressure